SAYOOLA591/Microsoft-Azure-HoneyPot/dce-dcr.md

 # Verify Integration & Data Ingestion

-  Navigate back to Log Analytics Workspace:  Under Agents, check Linux OS → Wait for heartbeat signal
+  Navigate back to Log Analytics Workspace:  Under Agents, check Linux OS → Wait for heartbeat signal.

-  Once Linux VM shows as connected: Go to Logs tab.
+  Once Linux VM shows as connected, Go to the Logs tab.
   Query the custom table: ```CowrieLog_CL```
   Note: Data may not appear immediately.
 It takes time for the endpoint to ingest and push logs.